Recurrent Corneal Erosion

 Management and treatment options

 Managing dry eye effectively is one of the best ways to ultimately get rid of Recurrent Corneal Erosion Syndrome.
-Talk to your dry eye specialist about ways to treat the underlying causes of your condition.
+Talk to your dry eye expert about ways to treat the underlying causes of your condition.
 Often, dietary changes or a course of antibiotics pills may be the best therapy.

 - Night-time lubrication is one of the keys to successful management of this condition.